Maczilla/Maczilla.github.io/README.md

 Activate your Real-debrid account to get 4k HDR and Dolby Atoms.

-Free IPTV channels from iptv-org
+Free IPTV channels from iptv-org can be changed to your iptv provider.